RoccoLoxPrograms/CEaShell/README.md

 ## Building CEaShell

-Make sure you have installed the linker relocations branch of the [CE C Toolchain](https://github.com/ce-programming/toolchain).
-CEaShell will not be able to compile using the main version.
+To build CEaShell, you will need to install the latest version of the [CE C toolchain](https://ce-programming.github.io/toolchain/index.html).
+Instructions to install the toolchain can be found [here](https://ce-programming.github.io/toolchain/static/getting-started.html#installing-the-ce-toolchain).
 You will also need to use the latest version of [convimg](https://github.com/mateoconlechuga/convimg).

 <br />

 1. Clone CEaShell with the **app_tools** submodule by running `git clone --recurse-submodules https://github.com/RoccoLoxPrograms/CEaShell`
 2. If you are using an OS that uses `python3` insead of `python`, open **app_tools/makefile** and change `PYTHON_VER := python` to `PYTHON_VER := python3`.
+3. If you would like to build the French version of CEaShell (translation not yet completed), open CEaShell's **makefile** (not the **app_tools** one) and change `LANGUAGE = EN` to `LANGUAGE = FR`.
-3. `cd` into the cloned repository, and run `make gfx`.
+4. In a command line, `cd` into the cloned repository, and run `make gfx`.
-4. Once complete, run `make`.
+5. Once complete, run `make`.
 The compiled binaries will be in the newly created **bin** directory.

 ## Bugs